Changing antifouling practices for leisure boats in the Baltic SeaProject coordinator: Mia Dahlström, RISE Research Institutes of Sweden, Borås

 Introductory article: see BONUS in Brief December 2013

-For more information visit BONUS CHANGE's website and the BONUS projects' website.
+For more information visit BONUS CHANGE's website (temporarily down) and the BONUS projects' website.